 First, take a look at how well your soil drains.
 This shrub doesn’t do well in wet soil, and “wet feet” can cause leaves turning yellow on rhododendron.
 Give the plant a deep drink, then watch at how fast the water soaks into the soil.
 If your drainage is bad, transplant the shrub sooner rather than later to a location with well-drained soil.

 Test your soil’s acidity with a home pH tester.
-If your soil is alkaline, you’ve found one reason for rhododendron leaves turning yellow: mineral deficiency causing chlorosis.
+If your soil is alkaline, you’ve found one reason for rhododendron leaves turning yellow: a mineral deficiency causing chlorosis.
 These shrubs take up too much calcium and not enough iron in alkaline soils.

 Chlorosis is very likely when the yellowing is mostly between the veins of new leaves.
-Although it is possible to acidify the soil with lime, transplanting the shrub to a raised bed might be the best and quickest solution to rhododendron leaves turning yellow from chlorosis.
+Although it is possible to acidify the soil with sulfur, transplanting the shrub to a raised bed might be the best and quickest solution to rhododendron leaves turning yellow from chlorosis.